!Header Logo

 Benefits of Acupuncture

-There are many reasons why acupuncture is becoming a popular choice for pain management in pets.
-The treatments do not require drugs or surgery, though they can be used in conjunction with more traditional treatments.
-There is no recovery time, although some of our furry patients are a bit drowsy after their sessions.
-Acupuncture can also be repeated as often as needed.
-Many times, pets continue to improve after each session.
-Side effects are extremely rare, which makes the treatment very safe.
-And, while getting pricked with needles may not sound pleasant, acupuncture is not painful.
+There are many reasons why acupuncture for pets is becoming a popular choice for pain management.
+The treatments do not require drugs or surgery, though they can be used alongside more traditional methods.
+There is no recovery time, although some of our furry patients might feel a bit drowsy after their sessions.
+Acupuncture for pets can also be repeated as often as needed, with many animals showing continued improvement after each session.
+Side effects are extremely rare, making it a very safe option.
+And while getting pricked with needles may not sound pleasant, acupuncture is not painful for pets.

 Results